iefbr14/sample-media/README.md

 sample-media
 ============

-Tree of Sample media for testing catalog/playback software
+Tree of sample media for testing catalog/playback software

+Organized into media classes:

+Books
+Image
+Audio
+Video

+See README files in each subdirectory for more info.